playframework/playframework/documentation/manual/detailedTopics/assets/RequireJS-support.md

 addSbtPlugin("com.typesafe.sbt" % "sbt-rjs" % "1.0.0-RC1")
 ```

-To add the plugin to the asset pipeline you can declare it as follows (assuming just the one plugin for hte pipeline - add others into the sequence such as digest and gzip as required):
+To add the plugin to the asset pipeline you can declare it as follows (assuming just the one plugin for the pipeline - add others into the sequence such as digest and gzip as required):

 ```scala
 pipelineStages := Seq(rjs)